vickicres/project-10/README.md

 # Full-Stack-App-with-React-and-a-REST-API
- create a client for your existing school database REST API (that you created in a previous project
+ Create a client for your existing school database REST API (that you created in a previous project